pachyderm/docs-content/latest/set-up/authorization/add-roles-console.md

 ---
 # metadata #
 title: Manage RBAC via Console
-description: Learn how to grant and modify permissions on given resources for a user.
+description: Learn how to grant and modify roles on given resources for a user.
 date:
 # taxonomy #
-tags: ["permissions", "management"]
+tags: ["permissions", "management", "roles", "rbac"]
 series:
 seriesPart:
 weight: 01